Joint Reconstruction of Activity and Attenuation in PET by Diffusion Posterior Sampling in Wavelet Coefficient Space: Abstract

 \section{Abstract}

-\Ac{AC} is necessary for accurate activity quantification in \ac{PET}.
-Conventional reconstruction methods typically rely on attenuation maps derived from a co-registered \ac{CT} or \ac{MRI} scan.
+\Gls{AC} is necessary for accurate activity quantification in \gls{PET}.
+Conventional reconstruction methods typically rely on attenuation maps derived from a co-registered \gls{CT} or \gls{MR} scan.
 However, this additional scan may complicate the imaging workflow, introduce misalignment artifacts and increase radiation exposure.
-In this paper, we propose a \ac{JRAA} approach that eliminates the need for auxiliary anatomical imaging by relying solely on emission data.
-This framework combines \ac{WDM} and \ac{DPS} to reconstruct fully \ac{3D} data.
-Experimental results show our method outperforms \ac{MLAA} and \ac{MLAA} with UNet-based post processing, and yields high-quality noise-free reconstructions across various count settings when \ac{TOF} information is available.
-It is also able to reconstruct non-\ac{TOF} data, although the reconstruction quality significantly degrades in \ac{LC} conditions, limiting its practical effectiveness in such settings.
-This approach represents a step towards stand-alone \ac{PET} imaging by reducing the dependence on anatomical modalities while maintaining quantification accuracy, even in low-count scenarios when \ac{TOF} information is available.
+In this paper, we propose a \gls{JRAA} approach that eliminates the need for auxiliary anatomical imaging by relying solely on emission data.
+This framework combines \gls{WDM} and \gls{DPS} to reconstruct fully \gls{3D} data.
+Experimental results on simulated data show our method outperforms \gls{MLAA} and \gls{MLAA}-UNet with U-Net-based post processing, and yields high-quality noise-free reconstructions across various count settings with \gls{TOF}.
+It is also able to reconstruct non-\gls{TOF} data, although the reconstruction quality significantly degrades in \gls{LC} conditions, limiting its practical effectiveness in such settings.
+Nonetheless, a non-\gls{TOF} Biograph mMR real data reconstruction with joint scatter estimation highlights the potential of the method for clinical applications.
+This approach represents a step towards stand-alone \gls{PET} imaging by reducing the dependence on anatomical modalities while maintaining quantification accuracy, even in \gls{LC} scenarios when \gls{TOF} information is available.
+Our code is available on GitHub at \href{https://github.com/clemphg/jraa-dps}{\texttt{https://github.com/clemphg/jraa-dps}}.